-CMTO is required to collect personal information, recordings and assessments from students in order to process enrolments and provide suitable training and assessment services.
+The CMTO is required to collect personal information, recordings, and assessments from students in order to process enrolments and provide suitable training and assessment services.
+We use your personal information to enable us to deliver VET courses to you, and otherwise, as needed, to comply with our obligations as an RTO.

 Your personal information (including the personal information contained on the enrolment form), may be used or disclosed by The Community Media Training Organisation for statistical, administrative, regulatory and research purposes.
 The Community Media Training Organisation may disclose your personal information for these purposes to: